patriceguyot/ComposeSiren/README.md

-You'll find [here][3] more info on how to use the plugin with Ableton Live.
+You'll find [here][3] more info on how to use the plugins with Ableton Live.

 ### Version history: